Mechanical and Material Design Principles of the Avian Egg Shell

 Governing Principles of Avian Egg Shape

 Architecture specifies the plans and execution behind a given structure.
-It is for this reason that shape and its interrelation to is a suitable starting point for analysis of an avian egg’s structure and thereby architecture.
+It is for this reason that shape and its interrelation to mechanics is a suitable starting point for of an avian egg’s structure and thereby architecture.
 Eggshell shapes vary incredibly across species.
 An observational study incorporating approximately 1 400 species produced the morphospace seen in Fig. 2.
 As shown, this morphospace encompasses shapes ranging from more elliptical and symmetric to more elliptical and asymmetric.
 From this, fundamental properties of avian egg architecture begin to surface.
 Namely, the claim on shell shape diversity is confirmed: although there is a noticeably dense region of the morphospace, across the 50 000 eggs used for the generation of the morphospace, there is a significant spectrum in shell shape (Stoddard et al., “Avian egg shape: Form, function, and evolution”).
 Such observed shape variance is inherent to the mechanics that makeup shell architecture.

 Fig. 2.
 A morphospace generated by sampling approximately 50 000 avian eggs’ shapes to indicate common ellipticities and asymmetries across approximately 1400 species.
 [Adapted from Stoddard et al., “Avian egg shape: Form, function, and evolution’]